Youth Program Overview

 Sign up for Youth Learn to Row events is through Event Brite.

 When joining the Youth team, the registration platform for Des Moines Rowing is iCrew.
 All youth members and their parents/guardians must create iCrew accounts for payment and organization.
 If you have already signed up on iCrew, please use your account to login, go to the Club Home tab and scroll down to the Registration Profiles to register.
 Registration profiles are updated at the end of March each year, so please be sure you are registering for the correct year.
 Questions?
-Contact [email protected] for assistance.
+Contact registration@desmoinesrowing.org for assistance.

 Communication

-We use three main channels of communication.
-Most importantly is GroupMe.
-After registering, please download the app and you will be invited into the chats (there is one for youth only, and a second for youth, parents/guardians, and coaches.)
-The second channel is email, using the addresses registered in iCrew.
-The third channel is within a shared Google sign-up calendar (you will receive this link once you’ve registered), which is how athletes let coaches & captains know the practices and regattas they will attend.
+3. The third channel is within a shared Google sheet that serves as a sign-up calendar (you will receive this link once you’ve registered), which is how athletes let coaches & captains know the practices and regattas they will attend.

 Locations